 I really didn't think I'd have to wait until the end of May to get back to my beloved theatres, but I did.
 When it comes to the cold, I rate at the weedy end of the scale.
-The Duke of York's is the other theatre in St Martin's Lane that has delightful iron work over the front.
+The Duke of York's is the other theatre in St Martin's Lane which has delightful iron work across the front.
 Not having drawn these for six months, I was a bit concerned I might suffer from 'first night nerves'.
-The good news is that having got the position and proportions of the pillars right, it all came flooding back, and I hadn't forgotten my lines afterall!
+As it turned out, having got the position and proportions of the pillars right, it all came flooding back, and I hadn't forgotten my lines afterall!

 Another one reminiscent of days gone by, also for the South Woodford Village Gazette.
 The brief was squirrels eating camellias but as there were other garden features mentioned in the article, I made a trip to Redbridge Garden Centre.
 Couldn't believe my luck when I came across a stone squirrel.